ancwrd1/ipp.rs/ipp/README.md

 IPP protocol implementation for Rust.
 This crate implements IPP protocol as defined in [RFC 8010](https://tools.ietf.org/html/rfc8010), [RFC 8011](https://tools.ietf.org/html/rfc8011).

+It supports both synchronous and asynchronous operations (requests and responses) which is controlled by the `async` feature flag.
+By default this feature is enabled, it is also required for the IPP client to send the requests to the printer.

 [Documentation](https://ancwrd1.github.io/ipp.rs/doc/ipp/)

 Usage example: